raspiblitz/raspiblitz/README.md

 On the target server add the root ssh public key of your RaspiBlitz to the `authorized_keys` file for the user - how to do this see: <https://www.linode.com/docs/security/authentication/use-public-key-authentication-with-ssh/>

-##### C-LIGHTNING NODE
+##### CORE LIGHTNING NODE

-This needs to be switched on to see the sub-settings options for c-lightning.
+This needs to be switched on to see the sub-settings options for Core Lightning.
 If switched on it means the c-lighting node implementation is installed and running on your RaspiBlitz - it can run in parallel to LND.
-If activated you will find an additional option in the SSH main menu that offers you more options to operate the c-lightning node.
+If activated you will find an additional option in the SSH main menu that offers you more options to operate the Core Lightning node.
-Also under `SERVICES` some apps might only be available if c-lightning is activated.
+Also under `SERVICES` some apps might only be available if Core Lightning is activated.

-For more details on this lightning node implementation go to the [c-lightning FAQ page](FAQ.cl.md).
+For more details on this lightning node implementation go to the [Core Lightning FAQ page](FAQ.cl.md).

 ##### CL CLBOSS Automatic Node Manager

-CLBOSS is an automated manager for C-Lightning routing payments nodes.
+CLBOSS is an automated manager for Core Lightning routing payments nodes.
 CLBOSS is effectively a bunch of heuristics modules wired together to a regular clock to continuously monitor your node.

 Find more info at the [CLBOSS GitHub](https://github.com/ZmnSCPxj/clboss).

 ##### CL Wallet Encryption

-You can protect your c-lightning wallet by encrypting it with your password C.
+You can protect your Core Lightning wallet by encrypting it with your password C.
-On every system restart you will need to decrypt/unlock with that password before c-lightning can use the wallet.
+On every system restart you will need to decrypt/unlock with that password before Core Lightning can use the wallet.
 This adds some physical security for example in case your node get stolen.

 #### SERVICES: Activate/Deactivate Services

-The RaspiBlitz offers further Services, Apps and configuration (scroll down to see all options in the RaspiBlitz) also some Apps & Services might just be available if you installed/activated LND or c-lightning:
+The RaspiBlitz offers further Services, Apps and configuration (scroll down to see all options in the RaspiBlitz) also some Apps & Services might just be available if you installed/activated LND or Core Lightning:

 ![MainMenu-Services](pictures/services.png)